ART T GALLERY

 Kitty Napanagka Simon, Lily Nungurrayi Hargraves, Lorna Fencer, Myra Nungarrayi Herbert

-Cooee Art is delighted to present the solo exhibiton of Kitty Napanangka Simon.
+Cooee Art is delighted to present Kitty Simon and the Ladies of Lajamanu.
 From the 6-28 March 2020.

 Kitty Napanangka Simon (b 1948) is a Warlpiri woman from Lajamanu on the northern edge of the Tanami Desert and is one of Mina Mina’s senior custodians and a keeper of women’s law for this remote and isolated desert landscape.

 Kitty painted her first works in the late 1980s before hanging up her paint brushes to focus on raising her family.
 She began painting again in 2008 experimenting with various styles before adopting a looser, more immediate approach for her first solo exhibition in 2013 at Coo-ee Gallery Sydney.
 Her unique paintings have created a sense of excitement and enthusiasm earning her great admiration within the art world after her recent Solo in New York.

 In this new body of work Kitty uses a combination of line work, coming from body art and ceremony, and intricate dot work.
 She embraces her own individual style and works in bright large merges of colour.
 This style represents yawulyu (women’s ritual design or art) a tradition of Warlpiri women to depict the story of Mina Mina (near Lake Mackay).
 With fluidity and resolve, Kitty employs optic whites and an array of pastels to capture the feeling and colour of the desert flowers and the natural features of the surrounding salt plains of Mina Mina, 600 kilometres to the south of Lajamanu.